Michalis-Michael/nxframe/README.md

   -DCMAKE_BUILD_TYPE=Release
 ```

-If `DecklinkAPI/` is not bundled, pass the external SDK include path:
+If the bundled `DecklinkAPI/` folder is removed, pass an external SDK include path instead:

 ```bash
 cmake .. \